ITM is an open framework - Submit your contributions now.

 Insider Threat Matrix™

-Cloud User Behavior Analytics (UBA)
+User Behavior Analytics (UBA)

-Implement UBA tools tailored for cloud environments to continuously monitor and analyze user activities, detecting anomalies that may signal security risks.
-Typically offered as services by cloud providers or third-party platforms, Cloud UBA can track and flag unusual behavior, such as excessive data downloads, accessing a higher-than-usual number of resources, or large-scale transfers inconsistent with a user’s typical patterns.
-These tools can also provide real-time alerts when users engage in behavior that deviates from established norms, such as accessing sensitive data during off-hours or from unfamiliar locations.
-By identifying such anomalies, UBA enhances the detection of insider threats and unauthorized activities within cloud environments.
+Implement User Behavior Analytics (UBA) tools to continuously monitor and analyze user (human) activities, detecting anomalies that may signal security risks.
+UBA can track and flag unusual behavior, such as excessive data downloads, accessing a higher-than-usual number of resources, or large-scale transfers inconsistent with a user’s typical patterns.
+UBA can also provide real-time alerts when users engage in behavior that deviates from established baselines, such as accessing sensitive data during off-hours or from unfamiliar locations.
+By identifying such anomalies, UBA enhances the detection of insider events.

 Sections